tytydraco/yessleep/out/She_Wasnt_A_Nurse_Part_3.md

 “If you want a one liner honey, you should keep it short.
-And make it something she would want to hear.”
+And make it playful, not too serious.”
 My hatred evaporated.
 Her helpfulness bringing me back from my mind fog.

-“Try something playful.
-How about: *Hey where did you think you knew me from?
+“Try something that plays with what she told you, like: *Hey where did you think you knew me from?
 Cause I don’t think I would ever forget someone like you.*” That line was perfect.